Skip to content

 • Adaptive bitstream length — Hoeffding/Chebyshev bounds for precision-speed tradeoff

-• AXI-Stream + DMA — production hardware interface (stream, DMA, parameterized registers, CDC)
+• AXI-Stream + DMA — hardware interface modules (stream, DMA, parameterised registers, CDC)

 • ANN-to-SNN conversionconvert() turns trained PyTorch ANNs into rate-coded SNNs with QCFS activation